Moving to Portugal. Easy or hard? Packing, supplies, and residency

 What one piece of advice would you give to someone that is relocating?

 If this is a permanent relocation for you, I recommend shipping the things that you love like albums, art, books, kitchen supplies, smaller items, and only dual voltage electronics.
-If you are considering an invertor for electronics, just know that they are only recommended for low voltage and low current items.
-People will tell you they use an invertor with their Vitamix or Blendtec blenders, but it’s not a good idea.
+If you are considering an inverter for electronics, just know that they are only recommended for low voltage and low current items.
+People will tell you they use an inverter with their Vitamix or Blendtec blenders, but it’s not a good idea.
 Sell the high-powered blender where you are and buy a new one in Portugal.

 Do a cost-benefit analysis on the items you will bring and check Portuguese online stores to see if it’s worth the trouble and expense.
 Take on your flight what you will need to be comfortable for a few months.
 In all of our international moves, we have been able to bring everything we need on our flights, however we have storage in the US, are not collectors, and we’re fairly minimalistic.